qtnc/6pad2/readme.md

 # Story

-Since a long time, I have been frustrated by default windows' notepad because of its lake of functionalities for developpers.
+Since a long time, I have been frustrated by default windows' notepad because of its lake of functionalities for developers.
-There are of course dedicated text editors especially made for developpers, but I wheither find them too heavy, or not as accessible as I would like with a screen reader.
+There are of course dedicated text editors especially made for developers, but I wheither find them too heavy, or not as accessible as I would like with a screen reader.

 For example, notepad2 and notepad++ are very lightweight, but only partially accessible.
 Screen readers don't always behave as they should, or don't always read what they need to.
 IN the opposite side, complete integrated developement editors like eclipse are known to be not so badly accessible, but they are most of the time too heavy, take time to start up, and aren't that suited to have a quick look at small files and other notes.